jlperla/web-academic/content/post/computational-macro/index.md

 ## Computational Infrastructure and Programming Language
 While students will have experience with another programming language such as Python or Matlab from their prerequisities, this course will be taught using [Julia](https://julialang.org/).
 Beyond being an excellent language for technical computing and popular among macroeconomists, Julia provides a new set of programming principles that will broaden the student's knowledge of computing.
 This will help them students by both providing a better differentiated resume, broader skills, and more opportunities to work as a research assistant for researchers requiring significant computational expertise.

 Students can install a Julia on their laptop by following [these instructions](https://julia.quantecon.org/getting_started_julia/getting_started.html).
-While one can use Julia entirely from just Jupyter notebook, we will also install VS Code and introduce basic [GitHub](https://github.com/) and [VS Code](https://code.visualstudio.com/) usage as well to help broaden the students exposure to computational tools.
+While one can use Julia entirely from just Jupyter notebook, we will also introduce basic [GitHub](https://github.com/) and [VS Code](https://code.visualstudio.com/) usage as well to help broaden the students exposure to computational tools.

 ## Course Outline (by Week)
 Note: a few of the linked lectures are currently in Python, and a port is under way.